polyglottraveler/projectkr/README.md

 Analyzing the data from Box Office Mojo, IMDB, Rotten Tomatoes and TheMovieDB.org to answer these questions will help them formulate Go-To-Market Strategies to launch original video content.

+## Data
+All data has been compiled thanks to the heroic Andy Enkeboll, spanning Rotten Tomatoes, IMDB, TMDB and other sources.
+It can be accessed at the HBS DS database in the movies database.

 ## R+K Recommendations

 Please refer to the [narrative Jupyter Notebook](./TBD) in this repository for a walkthrough and more explanation of these findings.